UriShX/vpn-profile-switcher/README.md

 Specify interface to use for WireGuard.
 Default is 'nordlynx', as is also the default for the `get_nordvpn_credentials.sh` script. \
 I tried avoiding using the `wg0` interface, as it is the most commonly used for WireGuard in tutorials, and I wanted to avoid any conflicts.

+##### `-b` or `--db-location`

+Has to be followed by either `github` or `local` (lowercase). \
+Specify location of the database. \
+Default is 'github', as the tables are updated every 15 minutes by a Github action. \
+If you want to use the tables locally, change the `db_location` variable in the script to `local`.

 ### `get_nordpn_credentials.sh`

 Run `./get_nordpn_credentials.sh -h` to list the available parameters:
->get_nordvpn_credentials.sh v1.0.0
+> get_nordvpn_credentials.sh v1.0.0
->Get NordVPN credentials and save OpenVPN 'secret' file or set a WireGuard interface with it.
+> Get NordVPN credentials and save OpenVPN 'secret' file or set a WireGuard interface with it.
 >
->Usage: ./get_nordvpn_credentials.sh [options <parameters>] (access_token)
+> Usage: ./get_nordvpn_credentials.sh [options <parameters>] (access_token)
 >
->Options:
+> Options:
 >   -h | --help,						Print this help message
 >   -v | --vpn_type < openvpn | wireguard >, 		Select either OpenVPN or WireGuard.
 Default is wireguard.
 >   -t | --token < path/to/nordvpn_access_token >,	Path to the file containing the NordVPN access token.
 >   -w | --wireguard_interface < interface_name >,	Name of the WireGuard interface.
 Default is 'nordlynx'.
 >   -c | --create,					Create a new WireGuard interface with the provided name OR the OpenVPN 'secret' file.
 >   access_token,					The NordVPN access token.
 This is not required if the -t option is used.
 >
->If no options are provided, the script will assume the access token is the first argument.
+> If no options are provided, the script will assume the access token is the first argument.
 >
->Example: ./get_nordvpn_credentials.sh -t /etc/nordvpn_access_token -v openvpn
+> Example: ./get_nordvpn_credentials.sh -t /etc/nordvpn_access_token -v openvpn
 >
->For more information see README in repo: https://github.com/UriShX/vpn-profile-switcher
+> For more information see README in repo: https://github.com/UriShX/vpn-profile-switcher

 #### Script parameters